8TH ANNUAL GREEN MOUNTAIN RELAY

 Route 100, which appears on many "Top 10" lists of America's most scenic roads, is a beautiful, two-lane road lined with maple trees, passing through narrow valleys, picking its way around cornfields, and traveling through small villages rather than ignoring them.

 Runners will experience all that is special about Vermont: the small towns and villages, farms with rustic barns and pastures of cows, and the roaring waterfalls in Granville Gulf.
 Runners cross over six historic covered bridges, go up and over challenging hills such as Terrible Mountain, and finish with the historic Bennington Memorial on the horizon.

 The relay begins 45 minutes from Burlington in the small town of Jeffersonville and finishes in Bennington.

 There are two main divisions of teams in the Green Mountain Relay: 12-person and Ultra teams.
 Both divisions have competitive and non-competitive options.

-12-person teams (7 - 12 runners) have six competitive categories to choose from: Men's, Women's, Mixed, Open, or Master's categories.
-Each person on a competitive 12-member team runs three legs of the race in rotation, with legs averaging 5.6 miles in distance.
+- 12-person teams are comprised of 7 - 12 runners and have six competitive categories to choose from: Men's, Women's, Mixed, Open, or Master's categories.
+Each member of a 12-person team will run three legs of the race, with legs averaging 5.6 miles in distance.
 Teams who wish to be competitive must maintain the same rotation order.

-In this way, we will secure the commitment of the more than 200 volunteers necessary to act as Race Marshals, staffing the Start and Finish areas, and the 35 exchange points along the course.
+In this way, we will secure the commitment of volunteers necessary to act as Race Marshals, staffing the Start and Finish areas, and the 35 exchange points along the course.